AbdelrahmanElsherif/NeuralNetwork-Based-Generic-Compression/README.md

 - Download this .zip file --> [Click Here](https://gofile.io/?c=hpgsf9
 )

-4. Put the downloaded files in a single folder, open your CMD and navigate to the folder
+4. Put the downloaded files in a single folder

+ # Usage
+ Open your CMD and navigate to the folder
-> Note: the model detects the filetype (image/audio) automatically, you don't have to specify.
+> Note: the model detects the filetype (image/audio) automatically, you don't have to specify.<br/>

+ ## Encode Mode
-5. To Encode (compress), use the following command:
+To Encode (compress), use the following command:
 ```
 python main.py encode [input_file_path] [compressed_file_path]
 ```